Innovation Challenge FAQ

 • Can submitted videos be updated?

-Yes, adult representatives can log into their account and add a new video link to their saved entry prior to the deadline.
-Once a new link has been provided, the new link will overwrite the old link associated with the adult representative’s account.
+Yes.
+Adult representatives can log into their YouTube account and add a new video link to their saved entry prior to the deadline.
+The adult representative can resubmit the submission and explain in the comments that it is a new video.

 • How will the video be judged?